andySigler/andysigler.github.io/pages/about.md

 ![me]({{ site.url }}/images/me_small.jpg "me")

-Hi, I'm Andy, and I'm interested in networked objects.
+I'm interested in networked and interactive objects.
 I want to encourage [improvisation and play]({{ site.url }}/itp/how-to-make-the-internet-of-useless-things) in the Internet of Things, and I hope to someday fill my home with networked musical instruments and toys.

 I am currently a research resident at the [Interactive Telecommunications Program (ITP)](https://itp.nyu.edu) at NYU, where I focus on PCB rapid prototyping and connected devices.
 I will be teaching a course entitled Homemade Hardware at ITP beginning Fall '15.
 Previously I was lead developer and interaction designer at [OpenTrons](http://opentrons.com).